-Each student is assigned a fantastic Progress Coach who delivers students the ASPIRE programme!
+Each student is assigned a fantastic Progress Coach who deliver The Aspire Programme

 Examples of the things that are covered in ASPIRE are:

 Progression – Support for the next steps post Franklin are provided, whether this be to university; employment; or an apprenticeship.
 Each student will work with their Progress Coach on an individual progression plan to ensure a smooth and successful transition.
 Progress Coaches support students through the UCAS procedure, with application forms and interview techniques for apprenticeships and employment.